Mike Gogulski: Early life

-Gogulski's grandparents emigrated to the U.S. in the 19th century; his paternal grandparents from near Poznań, Poland, and his maternal grandparents from Germany.
+Gogulski's grandparents immigrated to the U.S. in the 19th century; his paternal grandparents from near Poznań, Poland, and his maternal grandparents from Germany.
 Gogulski was born in Phoenix, Arizona, but his family moved to Orlando, Florida, soon after due to his father's job as an electromechanical engineer.
 He has a younger sister, Karen.
 He attended Lake Howell High School, where he was a National Merit Scholarship Program finalist and a brain bowl team member; he graduated in 1990.

 Gogulski entered Orlando College in 1990 to study computer science.
 In April 1992, while still a student there and living in Casselberry, Florida, he became the first person to be arrested by the Orange County Sheriff's Office for computer hacking.
 Police stated that he had stolen at least $30,000 of long-distance telephone services.
 Among the victims of the theft were the county government, a tutorial service at the University of Florida, and an auto dealership.
 Charged with one count of violating the Florida Communications Fraud Act, he pleaded guilty in Seminole County Circuit Court; under a plea agreement, he received two years of probation, but a formal ruling of guilt was withheld and no further charges were filed.
 He later lost interest in his studies and withdrew from school.
 Nevertheless, he went on to a ten-year career as a system administrator.

 Gogulski's father died in 2001.
 In 2004, Gogulski left the U.S. to teach English in Eastern Europe.
 He eventually ended up in Bratislava, Slovakia, where he became a translator, proofreader, and editor.